Gardner Fox: Golden Age

 Fox's earliest stories for DC Comics featured the fictional district attorney Speed Saunders with art by Creig Flessel and later Fred Guardineer beginning at least with Detective Comics #4 (June 1937).
 Speed Saunders was initially credited to "E.C.
-Stoner," which many believe to be a Fox pseudonym, and Fox has gone on record as claiming he created the character, "cashing in on my law school work".
+Stoner," which Fox later claimed to be a pseudonym of him, and Fox has gone on record as claiming he created the character, "cashing in on my law school work".
 As the 1930s progressed, Fox added writing credits for Steve Malone and Bruce Nelson for Detective Comics to his workload, as well as Zatara for early issues of Action Comics.

 During World War II, Fox assumed responsibility for a variety of characters and books of several of his colleagues who had been drafted.
 He worked for numerous companies including Marvel Comics' 1940s predecessor, Timely Comics; Vin Sullivan's Magazine Enterprises, Columbia Comics where he created Skyman; and at EC, where he served a brief stint as chief writer.
 With the waning popularity of superheroes, Fox contributed western, science fiction, humor, romance, and talking animal stories.